 Do 4-compartment sinks need drainboards?

-Whether or not you need drainboards on your 4-compartment sink will depend on how you will use it.
+Whether you need drainboards on your four-compartment sink will be dictated by how you will use it.
 A drainboard can be a great area to place dishes before they are scrapped or soaked and can also provide a surface on the other end for dishes to dry.
 If you have the space for it, drainboards can be a great additional workspace, but if you will have worktables on one or both ends of your sink, they may not be necessary.

-How many faucets do I need for a 4-compartment sink?
+How many faucets do I need for a 4-bay sink?